 School of Radiologic Technology Grading

-The academic year runs from September to August.
-It is divided into four 16-week semesters and two 14-week summer sessions.
+The first academic year runs from September to August.
+It is divided into two 16-week semesters and one 14-week summer session.

 The unit of credit is the semester hour.
 It represents one lecture per week (60 minutes) for 16 weeks.

 ||Grades and Grade Point System

 ||80 - 85%